ujr/guides/guides/Generalities.md

 - do serious (penetration) testing
 - look at security from an architectural point of view: define at what layer what access controls apply

+**Startup** (or construction) is a concern on its own and shall be saparated from the *use* of a system.
+Lazy initialization of the form `if service is null then service = new Service()` creates hard-coded dependencies and impedes testing.
+Separate construction from use by (1) separation of main, (2) use of factories, and (3) dependency injection.

 ## Documentation